You are here:Home/Articles/Wardrobe Wisdom: Storage Solutions

 The housekeeping rituals of our grandmothers or great-grandmothers are often absent, or dim and little understood memories.
-But go on a holiday to say Italy, and the daily, weekly and seasonal rituals of aired rooms, bedding and seasonal wardrobe changes are a constant presence if you care to note.
+However, go on a holiday to say Italy, and the daily, weekly and seasonal rituals of aired rooms, bedding and seasonal wardrobe changes are a constant presence if you care to note.

 In summer, cascading geraniums compete with clothing hung to air from window boxes.
 Every morning, even on the iciest of days, heating is turned down, bedding is pulled back and windows opened wide to let hot, stale, steamy air out of every room and freshen the house.
-People mark the change of seasons with “il cambio stagione” when wardrobes are emptied, clothing and bedding are aired, washed or dry cleaned, and then packed carefully away for the next time they are needed months later.
+Moreover, people mark the change of seasons with “il cambio stagione” when wardrobes are emptied, clothing and bedding are aired, washed or dry cleaned, and then packed carefully away for the next time they are needed months later.

 In many parts of Australia, the change of seasons requires nothing more than a hoodie, jacket or coat over your day-to-day clothing.
 Seasonal allergies are more of a problem than temperature change.